Updated April 13, 2021

 Much has been said about a recent false positive test for COVID-19 in Australia.
 What is missing from the conversation is how normal this can be.
-It’s an everyday problem for all health professionals.
+Test accuracy is an everyday problem for all health professionals.

-If you understand why that is you’ll be much better equipped to talk to your vet about any tests on your pet.
+If you understand why that is you will be much better equipped to talk to your vet about any tests on your pet.

 What Is A False Positive?